cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 Faults fail in earthquakes when the shear stresses on the fault overcome the frictional stresses resisting slip on the fault.
-At the point of failure, the shear stress and normal stress are equal, as in the familiar Coulomb failure criterion
+At the point of failure, the shear stress and normal stress are equal, as given in Amonton's law:

 \begin{equation}
 \tau = \mu ( \sigma_n - \phi )
-\label{eqn:coulomb_failure}
+\label{eqn:amonton}
 \end{equation}

 where $\mu$ is the coefficient